 3.4 Modelling arrivals – Poisson distribution

 Consider a situation, when we want to model an arrival of patients in a hospital for each hour of day.
-In that case, they arrive for different reasons: some have fractures, others have headaches, some came because they sneezed and the others are there because they are seriously ill.
-There is potentially a lot of people that could come to the hospital, but typically only few of them will show up in each specific hour.
-Furthermore, all these people are typically not related (unless there was an event that caused a specific condition to a group of people) and arrive at random.
-If we consider this example of arrival of patients to the hospital, then we could argue that this process is memoryless, because the arrival of different patients is not related.
+In that case, they arrive for different reasons: some have fractures, others have headaches, some come because they sneezed and the others are there because they are seriously ill.
+There is potentially a lot of people that could come to the hospital (the whole population living in the area), but typically only few of them will show up in each specific hour.
+Furthermore, all these people are typically not related (unless there was an event that caused a specific condition to a group of people, such as a big pub fight) and arrive at random.
+In this example, we could argue that the process of arrival is memoryless, because the arrivals of different patients are not related.
 For the probability theory, this implies that the probability that a patient arrives in a specific period of time should be independent of when the previous patient arrived.
 Mathematically, this is represented as: \[\begin{equation} \mathrm{P}(t > \tau_1 + \tau_2) = \mathrm{P}(t > \tau_1)\mathrm{P}(t > \tau_2), \tag{3.8} \end{equation}\] where \(t\) is the waiting time until the next arrival, and \(\tau_1\) and \(\tau_2\) are waiting times.
 The formula (3.8) shows that the probability that we will wait more than \(\tau_1\) and \(\tau_2\) is just equal to the product of probabilities of waiting for more than \(\tau_1\) and more than \(\tau_2\).
 The formula relies on the independence of probabilities (discussed in Chapter 2).
 From the mathematical point of view, there is a function that supports the property (3.8) - it is exponent: \[\begin{equation} e^{\tau_1 + \tau_2} = e^{\tau_1} e^{\tau_2} . \tag{3.9} \end{equation}\] Based on this principle of memorylessness (and based on the Exponential distribution, which we will discuss in Section 4.5), Poisson distribution is derived.
 It is a discrete distribution, which is used for modelling number of patients arriving at specific time intervals, based on the average number of arrivals \(\lambda\).
 Its PMF has the shape shown in Figure 3.8.

 From the graphs in Figure 3.8, we can make several observations: